newrelic-experimental/tls-proxy/README.md

 ## Testing the code

-To run the example you must add your New Relic license key to the [docker-compose.yaml](docker-compose.yaml) file.
+To run the example you must add your New Relic INGEST license key to the [docker-compose.yaml](docker-compose.yaml) file.

 ### Confirming TLS1.0 Traffic